Ravindu77/IOT_power_saving_system/Web/README.md

 # AWS IoT conncetion
 - `Certificates`: provides security certificate and keys generated from AWS IoT core.

-- `aws-iot-sdk-browser-bundle.js` and `bundle.js`: this package allows to write JavaScript applications which access to AWS IoT Platform via MQTT or MQTT over the Secure WebSocket Protocol.
+- `aws-iot-sdk-browser-bundle.js` and `bundle.js`: these packages allows to write JavaScript applications which access to AWS IoT Platform via MQTT or MQTT over the Secure WebSocket Protocol.
 A new AWS IoT Device SDK is [available] (https://github.com/awslabs/aws-iot-device-sdk-js-v2).

 - `home.js`: this is the actual JavaScript file for connecting to the AWS IoT Platform.
 Defining topics for publishing and subscribing to/from the service using MQTT protocol.
 And provides conditional check to the web API.